Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 Ideally, you will be able to build stuff at least as complicated as that.
 But we're going to start with some simpler things.

-## Get started with the project by adding the data to your repo
+## Get started with the project by understanding the data format

-First of all, please **download the data in [this file](data.json) and add it to your repo**.
-All of your functions should take this data structure as an argument.
+First of all, please **download the data in [this file](data.json)**.
+You can use it for testing out your functions.

 If you look at the data you'll see that what we have is a list or array of elements.
-Each element represents a shopping basket.
+Each element represents a single shopping basket.

 Each shopping basket has a few different pieces: